 A good breakfast gone wrong.
 Normally, yogurt is one our favorite foods for weight loss, but this product is far from flat-belly friendly.
 Yes, some of the sugar in this creamy breakfast comes from naturally-occurring sugars from milk and fruit, but that's not where the majority of the sweet stuff comes from.
 Next to milk, Dannon injects their cartoon with, you guessed it, sugar.
 And since this cartoon is low in digestion-slowing macronutrients like fat and protein, you're more likely to experience waist-widening spikes in blood sugar after polishing off the container.
 For a better yogurt, don't miss our exclusive report: 25 Best Yogurts for Weight Loss.

-Per 1 bottle: 240 calories, 0 g fat (0 g saturated fat), 15 mg sodium, 59 g carbs (2 g fiber, 54 g sugar), 2 g protein
+Eat This: Good Brand, Two Good Strawberry Greek Yogurt (5.3-ounce container): 80 calories, 2 g fat (1 g saturated fat), 35 mg sodium, 3 g carbs (0 g fiber, 2 g sugar), 12 g protein

-Per 2 Tbsp: 70 calories, 0 g fat (0 g saturated fat), 300 mg sodium, 17 g carbs (0 g fiber, 15 g sugar), 0 g protein
+Eat This: Smucker's Natural Peanut Butter, Creamy, 2 Tbsp: 190 calories, 16 g fat (3 g saturated), 110 mg sodium, 7 g carbs (3 g fiber, 2 g sugar), 8 g protein

-Who would've thought that adding a simple marinade to your chicken could cause your dinner to become as sugar filled as your dessert!
+Who would've thought that adding a simple marinade to your chicken could cause your dinner to become as sugar-filled as your dessert!
 Don't let words like "sweet" and "honey" just sneak right by.
 Just two tablespoons of this BBQ sauce contains 15 grams of sugar—and if you're thinking there's no way you use more than that.
 Read this: on average more than four tablespoons get smeared onto a serving of ribs.
 So that would be you're getting 30 grams of sugar—more than a Hershey Bar—in your dinner dish.

-Per 1 Bottle: 130 calories, 0 g fat (0 g saturated fat), 35 mg sodium, 33 g carbs (0 g fiber, 32 g sugar), 0 g protein
+Not That!: Sweet Baby Ray's Honey Barbecue Sauce, 2 Tbsp: 70 calories, 0 g fat (0 g saturated fat), 300 mg sodium, 17 g carbs (0 g fiber, 15 g sugar), 0 g protein

 Green tea may be our favorite when it comes to a metabolism-boosting beverage, but not when it's bottled!
 All of the added sugars cancel out every benefit this tea has to offer.
 Not to mention, antioxidant levels of bottled beverages have been measured to be considerably less than in a freshly-brewed cup.
 Instead, go for your own cup brewed at home to get the tummy-tightening benefits.